Jeffreymaniac/Beautiful-XML/README.md

 If you would like more fonts, contact me.

 The attribute to add a font size is `fontsize`.
-It supports every number up to 100.
+It supports every number up to 35.
+I plan to add numbers all up to 100.